zkSoju/obsidian/Solidity, EIPS, & EVM/EIPS.md

 **How can I know which interfaces a contract supports (without knowing the exact source code)?**

 Creates a standard method to public and detect interfaces that smart contracts implement.
+Interface IDs are defined by the XOR of all function selectors defined in the ABI.

 ```solidity